mlange-42/modo/docs/docs/src/guide/formats.md

 weight: 50
 ---

-Modo🧯 emits Markdown files.
+Modo🧯 generates Markdown files.
-These files need to be processed further to generate an HTML site that can be served on GitHub Pages (or elsewhere).
+These files need to be processed further to obtain an HTML site that can be served on GitHub Pages (or elsewhere).
 Modo🧯 supports different formats to make this step easier, via the config field `format` or flag `--format`.

 ## Hugo